 The Netherlands has had many FORTS.
 Fort Bourtange is a historical museum.
 Fort de Roovere has undergone a renovation.
 There are several forts along the Frisian Water Line.
 Some of the buildings at Fort De Kwakel have been converted into houses.
 Fort Muiden is used as offices and has a museum.
 Stelling van Amsterdam is a ring of 42 forts around Amsterdam and Fort along Den Ham is part of the UNESCO World Heritage site of the Stelling van Amsterdam.
 Fort Wierickerschans is in good condition and is unique in the world because of its design and historically important buildings.

 The GLOBAL POSTION of The Netherlands is approximately 52 degrees latitude north and 5 degrees longitude east.
 The geographic center is northeast of Lunteren.
 The highest point in the in the country is Vaalserberg a hill with a height of 1,059 ft.
 The lowest point is Zuidplaspolder −23 ft. below sea level..
 Geocaching is a high-tech sport using a Global Positioning System and The Netherlands has many Geocaches.

 Holland has many Public Holidays but not all are national holidays.
-The most important holidays are Sinterklaas, Christmas, New Year's Eve, Easter and Queen's Day.
+The most important holidays are Sinterklaas, Christmas, New Year's Eve, Easter and King's Day.
 Each holiday has its own traditions and accompanying foods.